hpj1992/harshit_site/content/posts/clean-coder.md

 In one way or another, all professionals practice.
 They do this because they care about doing the best job they possibly can.
 They practice on their own time because it is their responsibility - and not their employer's - to keep their skills sharp.

 ### Acceptance Testing
 Both business and programmers are tempted to fall into the trap of *premature precision*.
 Business people want to know exactly what they are going to get before they authorize a project.
-Developers wan to know exactly what they are supposed to deliver before they estimate the project.
+Developers want to know exactly what they are supposed to deliver before they estimate the project.
 Both sides want a precision that simply can not be achieved, and are often willing to waste a fortune trying to attain it.
 The solution to premature precision is to defer precision as long as possible.
 Professional developers do not flesh out a requirement until they are just about to develop it.
 However, it can lead to another problem: *late ambiguity*.
 Late ambiguity is a term which represents some requirements missed or discovered late in the development cycle.
 This type of late ambiguity can result into missing dates or delivering imperfect product.
 Solution to both those problems is to define **Acceptance Tests**.
 Acceptance tests are not QA tests, these are tests written by a collaboration of the stakeholders and the programmers in order to define when a requirement is done.

 Purpose of acceptance test is communication, clarity, and precision.
 By agreeing to them, the developers, stakeholders, and tests all understand what the plan for the system behavior is.